 Interpol Orange Notice

-Interpol Orange Notices are warnings issued by Interpol Around the world, to warn about potential risks associated with certain individuals, objects, or events.
+These Interpol Notices are international alerts to warn about potential risks associated with certain individuals, objects, or events.
 These warnings play a crucial role in helping member countries prevent and mitigate threats to public safety.

 GoalIssuing warnings and providing information about potential threats from individuals, facilities, or events that could harm public safety, security, or health.